JMDKC/jmdkc.github.io/_posts/2018-02-25-gursky-hayward.md

 'Schiphol''s sinuous runway approach has a darker counterpart, later in the show. ['Bahrain I' (2005)](http://www.tate.org.uk/art/artworks/gursky-bahrain-i-p79322) is a totally horrifying aerial photograph of a desert Formula 1 track.
 These ribbons of road are undulating through a sandy hellscape.
 The black of the track, and sun-blasted white of the sand, is interrupted only by little bright-red roadside Vodafone logos.
 In the background, there are two helipads.
 The pitiless light that shines on the track, an absurd man-made imposition on a hostile landscape, is hazy with sand.
 It represents a global, money-driven, glitzy sporting roadshow.
 Just-right has turned to just wrong.

 But, somehow, the simple pleasure taken by the photographer in the earlier photograph seems like a more radical political stance.

+*Andreas Gursky is at Hayward Gallery (London).
+25 January - 22 April 2018.*